-ALCO is in the final phase of the acquisition of a property with a gross land area of 3.6 hectares located at the entry of one of the most prime Central Business Districts (CBD) in Metro Manila.
+ALCO is in the final phase of the acquisition of a property with a gross land area of 3.6 hectares located at the entry of one of the most prime CBDs in Metro Manila.
 The general area of the property is expected to benefit substantially from upcoming public infrastructure.
 The property is expected to result in 2.6 hectares of land, net of road lots.
 ALCO intends to complete the acquisition in phases which will allow it to manage funding requirements over time.
-ALCO plans to develop the property into a boutique master planned mixed-use community.
-Based on initial plans, the project will feature 12 residential towers that will cater to both the upscale and midscale markets as well as some retail or commercial segment to support the residents of the area.
+ALCO plans to develop the property into a boutique master planned mixed-use community through PLI.
+Based on initial plans, the Project will feature twelve residential towers that will cater to both the upscale and midscale markets as well as some retail or commercial segment to support the residents of the area.
 This project will be launched in phases between 2025 to 2038 with completion of first the first tower expected in 2029.